"The great aim of education is not knowledge but action"

 - Zanneio Exemplary Experimental High School of Piraeus

-The aim of the scientific collaborations with Oslo University, Department of Teacher Education and School Research (Norway), Stockholm University, Department of Humanities and Social Science Education (Sweden) and Gavle University, Department of Teacher Education (Sweden) is to promote innovation in educational research in teacher-candidate education.
+The aim of the scientific collaborations with Oslo University, Department of Teacher Education and School Research (Norway), Stockholm University, Department of Humanities and Social Science Education (Sweden), Gavle University, Department of Teacher Education (Sweden) and Heidelberg University, Institute for Education Studies, (Germany) is to promote innovation in educational research in teacher-candidate education.

 From the collaborative research with Oslo University, Department of Teacher Education and School Research, the following research paper has been produced: